fullstack-build/soniq/packages/config/README.md

 An application is the main program, that utilizes the `@fullstack-one` framework.

 The main idea is, that each package registers a configuration module with a set of properties it requires to run.
-The values of those properties depend on multiple configuration sources, that are merged in a fixed hierarchie.
+The values of those properties depend on multiple configuration sources, that are merged in a fixed hierarchy.
 The following shows the merging hierarchy with the primary configuration on top and the most subsidiary configuration at the bottom:

 ```
 process.env configuration